PSA – QuickBooks Online Integration

 • Customers as Clients: Import/Export Customers as Clients whom you are invoicing.

-• Service Items as Work Types: Import/Export service items as Work Types to track billable entries.
+• Products and Services (Income) as Work Types: Import/Export Products and Services (Income) as Work Types to track billable entries.

-• Non Inventory Items as Expenses: Import/Export non-inventory items as Expenses if you are invoicing Expenses.
+• Products and Services (Expenses) as Expenses: Import/Export Products and Services (Expenses) items as Expenses if you are invoicing Expenses.

 Payables